rezaebrahimi1/helm-gitlabrunner-monitoring/README.md

 # helm-gitlabrunner-monitoring

-The helm chart to deploy different prometheus resources (blackbox-servicemonitor-alertmanager-rule) on various k8s namesapaces
+The helm chart to deploy gitlab runner for configuring different prometheus resources (blackbox-servicemonitor-alertmanager-rule) on various k8s namesapaces. (see https://github.com/rezaebrahimi1/cd-thanos)

 The required role are specified on role-gitlabrunner.yml file regarding least priviledge principle.